 A digital rectal examination (DRE) is a simple procedure doctors use to examine the lower rectum and other internal organs.
-DRE is done for a number of reasons.
-For instance, it’s a quick, easy way to check the health of a man’s prostate gland.
-Conditions like enlarged prostate (benign prostatic hyperplasia, or BPH) and prostate cancer can be detected by DRE.
+A DRE is done for a number of reasons.
+It’s a quick, easy way to check the health of a man’s prostate gland.
+It can detect conditions like an enlarged prostate (benign prostatic hyperplasia) and prostate cancer.

 The prostate is a walnut-sized organ that supplies some of the semen released during male ejaculation.
-This fluid nourishes and protects sperm released into the vagina during intercourse.
-In combination with the prostate specific antigen (PSA) blood test, DRE can be used to monitor any changes in the health of the prostate.
+This fluid nourishes and protects sperm released during intercourse.
+In combination with the prostate-specific antigen (PSA) blood test, a DRE can monitor changes in the health of the prostate.

 - diagnose rectal tumors

-- obtain feces for the fecal occult blood test (used as a screening for gastrointestinal bleeding or colon cancer)
+- obtain feces for a fecal occult blood test (used to screen for gastrointestinal bleeding or colon cancer)

 - assess the function of the anal sphincter in cases of fecal incontinence